docker/machine/docs/dockermachine.md

  - `--vmwarefusion-boot2docker-url`: URL for boot2docker image.
  - `--vmwarefusion-disk-size`: Size of disk for host VM (in MB).
 Default: `20000`
  - `--vmwarefusion-memory-size`: Size of memory for host VM (in MB).
 Default: `1024`

+The VMware Fusion driver uses the latest boot2docker image.

 #### VMware vCloud Air
 Creates machines on [vCloud Air](http://vcloud.vmware.com) subscription service.
 You need an account within an existing subscription of vCloud Air VPC or Dedicated Cloud.